EtherealEngine/Blockchain-in-a-Box/README.md

 Local deployment can be done using Kubectl and Minikube.
 Full instructions are [here](./packages/ethereum/README.md)

 ## Deployment to AWS
-AWS setup and deployment is done via Terraform, but there are also instructions on deploying directly to EKS [here](./packages/ethereum/README.md) and [here](./packages/terraform-eks/README.md)
+AWS setup and deployment are done via Terraform, but there are also instructions on deploying directly to EKS [here](./packages/ethereum/README.md) and [here](./packages/terraform-eks/README.md)

 ## Contributing
 Pull requests are gladly accepted!